MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v2.md

 **`runNugetRestore`** - **Run NuGet restore**<br>
 `boolean`.
 Required.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optionally run `nuget restore` on the Xamarin iOS solution to install all referenced packages before build.
-The 'nuget' tool in the PATH of the build agent machine will be used.
-To use a different version of NuGet or set additional arguments, use the [NuGet Tool Installer](https://go.microsoft.com/fwlink/?linkid=852538) task.
+The NuGet tool in the PATH of the build agent machine will be used.
+To use a different version of NuGet or set additional arguments, use the [NuGet Tool Installer](/azure/devops/pipelines/tasks/tool/nuget) task.
 <!-- :::editable-content-end::: -->
 <br>